theodedeken/theodedeken.github.io/_projects/spaxel.md

 As the engine evolved over the years some notable systems have been implemented.
 These include:

-- An UI system with a very slimmed down version of cascading stylesheets
+- A UI system with a very slimmed down version of cascading stylesheets
 - An OpenGL rendering system with sprite buffering, different layers, texture packing, postprocessing steps...
 - Separation of the game's content from the code by use of json property files